mgifford/GitHub4All/README.md

 # GitHub4All
 A public space for accessibility issues with GitHub, not managed by GitHub.

+**Note**: Worth checking out this other issue queue here that is more active but less focused on accessibility https://github.com/isaacs/github

 Github is a complex application that incorporates many different tools.
 The Github interface is complex, but despite this has many features that make it a usable tool for many people, including people with disabilities.
 Yet people with disabilities can still find it difficult or frustrating to be part of the Github community, especially if they use assistive technologies like screen readers or speech recognition.

 Github4All is a place where those challenges can be surfaced and discussed, where solutions can be offered, and where the Github team can tap into the knowledge of the accessibility community already using this essential part of the infrastructure.